Neural models

 version: int = 2constant

-Current version of the code (changes when a bug is found)
+Current version of the code (changes if a bug is found)

 linear_dim: int = 128